 The R Else If Statement is an extension to If-Else, and it is very useful when we have to check several conditions.
-We can also use the Nested If Else to achieve the Else If Statement in R programming results.
+We can also use the Nested If Else statement to achieve the R Else If Statement result.
 But, as the number of conditions increases, code complexity will also increase.

 In this article, we show how to write Else If statements in R Programming with an example.
-Before we get into the Else if example, Let us see the syntax.
+Before we get into the Else if in R programming example, Let us see the syntax

 R Else If Statement Syntax